-- Hunters should dress for the weather: lighter clothing for early Fall when the days can still be very warm, and thicker, heavier clothing for later in the season as the days turn cool to cold.
-Dress for the weather and prepare for weather not forecast. - Camouflage patterns are used to help break up the hunter's outline and make it harder for the deer to see them.
+Hunters should dress for the weather: lighter clothing for early Fall when the days can still be very warm, and thicker, heavier clothing for later in the season as the days turn cool to cold.
+Dress for the weather and prepare for weather not forecast.
+Layers are recommended so that hunters can adapt to changing conditions throughout the hunt.

+Camouflage patterns are used to help break up the hunter's outline and make it harder for the deer to see them.